bhav09/dataset_builder/README.md

 # dataset_builder
-With this one can create his own custom data set of image for the purpose of Image Classification.
+With this, one can create his own custom data set of image for the purpose of Image Classification.

 Have segregated the application into 2 files so that is becomes easy to understand the processes behind building this boulder.